climate-cooperative/home-energy-assessment-database/README.md

 * Heating, Cooling, Water Heating
   * Every appliance category has its own measure e.g. SEER and this is sourced from [AHRI](https://www.ahridirectory.org/) using a median rating for each product type and fuel type.
 * Appliance annual energy usage
-  * We are tyring to source the median efficiency from the [FTC's EnergyGuide](https://www.ftc.gov/news-events/topics/tools-consumers/energyguide-labels)
+  * We are tyring to source the median efficiency from the [FTC's EnergyGuide](https://www.ftc.gov/news-events/topics/tools-consumers/energyguide-labels) for the following:
     * Boilers
     * Ceiling Fans
     * Central Air Conditioners